aerian-studios/aerian-component-library/README.md

 Based on: [this article](https://medium.com/@mtfranchetto/the-solution-for-a-working-npm-yarn-link-ddcb4f3c785e)

-Sometimes it is useul to link a local version of a library to another react project, to ensure everything is working correctly, before publishing an update to the npm dirctory.
+Sometimes it is useful to link a local version of a library to another react project, to ensure everything is working correctly, before publishing an update to the npm directory.

 Using `npm link` or `yarn link` can cause problems as the whole project is linked and multiple versions of react are detected.